ClinicPins

 Day 3

-Fly home, or extend the trip with sunglasses outdoors and the prescribed drops on schedule.
-No swimming and no contact sport for 4 weeks; desk work and driving are usually fine from Day 2.
+Fly home, or stay on with sunglasses outdoors and your drops on schedule.
+No swimming and no contact sport for 4 weeks.
+Desk work and driving are usually fine from Day 2.

 Nat